Super Lawyers

 • Dr. Frank Jeffrey Coufal: Neurosurgeon in La Jolla.
 He is the Medical Director of Neurotrauma and Neurosurgical Emergency Services at Scripps Memorial Hospital.
 Here is an interview with Dr. Coufal.

-• Teodoro Forcht Dagi: Neurosurgeon with a medical degree and masters in public health from Johns Hopkins.
-He is an editor for Neurosurgery, and the Journal of Clinical Ethics.
+• Teodoro Forcht Dagi: Neurosurgeon with a medical degree and a master’s in public health from Johns Hopkins.
+He is an editor for Neurosurgery and the Journal of Clinical Ethics.

 Nursing